ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 ### Full-disk HMI/MDI

-For this v0.1 of the dataset a preliminary data processing routine is applied to full-disk HMI and MDI (as shown below) to include
+In {glue}`arccnet_version` of the dataset, a preliminary data processing routine is applied to full-disk HMI and MDI (as shown below) to include

 1. Rotation to Solar North
 2. Removal (and zero) off-disk data